 RESEARCH

 The research of Yuchi’s group centers on the structure and function of ion channels.
 Ion channels are the second largest and the largest target class for approved drugs and insecticides, respectively.
 Drugs targeting ion channels are used to treat arrhythmia, neuropathic pain, epilepsy, anxiety, and more, while insecticides targeting them are used to control a wide range of agricultural pests and disease vectors.
 The ultimate goal of our group is to understand the physiological and pathological/resistant roles of ion channels at the molecular level.
-The specific questions we are tackling include:
+Our major research interests include:

 Structural model of ryanodine receptor bound with diamide